Home | Annual Theme & Application | Civics Resources | Events | FAQs | Past RWB Schools | Contact Us

 The Red, White, and Blue Schools program provides information and resources for students and educators through its website and partnerships.
 Resources include lesson plan ideas, field trip opportunities, interactive games, and informative videos.
 Our partnerships with scholarly sources provide a wide range of content suitable for all ages and grade levels.

 We want to support your school’s Red, White & Blue projects!
-If you need help locating resources, navigating the rubrics, or identifying community partners, visit our Contact Us page and reach out to one of our three partner organizations.
-We will work with individual educators to help you meet the criteria for recognition.
+If you need help locating resources, navigating the rubrics, or identifying community partners, email info@rwbschools.org.

 6. What is an example of a successful Red, White & Blue Schools project?

-If you have further questions about successful projects or additional resources, visit our Contact Us page and reach out to one of our three partner organizations.
+If you have further questions about successful projects or additional resources, visit our Past RWB Schools page or email info@rwbschools.org.

 7. What are some incentives for program participation?

 Schools that meet the Rubrics’ minimum criteria will be honored as Red, White & Blue Schools, recognizing their outstanding commitment and dedication to civic education and engagement.
-They will receive official certificates and can display on their websites and materials that they are recognized as a Red, White, & Blue School.
+They will receive official certificates and a graphic to display on their websites and materials that they are recognized as a Red, White, & Blue School.

 8. Where can I find more information if I am interested in participating?

-Explore this website to learn more about this year’s program theme, lesson-planning materials, and potential community partners.
+Explore this website – particularly the Annual Theme & Application page – to learn more about this year’s program theme, lesson-planning materials, and potential community partners.
 Sign up for our mailing list for the latest program updates and news throughout the school year.

 9. How do I submit my project?